tilmorproducts/GSWave_Plugin_Tilmor_Integration/README.md

-# GrandStream Wave Plugin Template with Bootstrap 5
+# Tilmor Site Integration for GrandStream Wave Plugin with Bootstrap 5